-In this matter, the evidence fails to establish that claimant was discharged for an act of misconduct when claimant transferred.
+In this matter, the evidence fails to establish that claimant was discharged for an act of misconduct when claimant violated employer's policy concerning short calls.
 Claimant was not warned concerning this policy.

-The last incident, which brought about the discharge, fails to constitute misconduct because the transfer was initiated by employer.
-This is not an act of misconduct.
-The termination was caused by employer for business reasons and not misconduct.
+The last incident, which brought about the discharge, fails to constitute misconduct because employer failed to prove any malicious behavior that caused the short calls.
+Claimant had no warnings on her record for short calls.
+As such this violation may have been serious enough to warrant a written warning but not so serious to result in discharge.
 The administrative law judge holds that claimant was not discharged for an act of misconduct and, as such, is not disqualified for the receipt of unemployment insurance benefits.